Pet Photographer: Create a Data Filtering Module

 Configure data capture

-A component panel for a color filter modular resource with the attributes filled out for vision service and actual_cam as well as the data capture configuration capture set capture ReadImage at 0.1 frequency
+A component panel for a color filter modular resource with the attributes filled out for vision service and actual_cam as well as the data capture configuration capture set to capture ReadImage at a frequency of 0.1 images per second.

 Test your color filter camera